 This is the second interview with Dr. Kenneth Pelletier.
 I invited Dr. Pelletier back, because he is the author of many great book on health and wellness.
-In particular he seminal work entitled ” Mind as Healer, Mind as Slayer” peaked my interest, and I thought my listeners would enjoy learning more from Dr. Pelletier.
+In particular he seminal work entitled ” Mind as Healer, Mind as Slayer” piqued my interest, and I thought my listeners would enjoy learning more from Dr. Pelletier.

 While “Mind as Healer, Mind as Slayer” is not a new book, it’s content is ageless.
 Today researchers and physicians know more about the links between stress and many of our modern day illnesses such as cardiovascular disease, cancer, arthritis, inflammation, diabetes.